cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Implementations may choose to not let applications control `info` in cases where this value is fixed or otherwise not useful to the application.
 In this case, the resulting protocol is functionally equivalent to an OPRF without public input.
-See {{equiv-2hashdh}} for discussion about repurposing existing non-verifiable OPRF implementations, i.e., those without the `info` parameter, using the construction in this specification.

 # Security Considerations {#sec}

-This section discusses the cryptographic security of our protocol, along with some suggestions and trade-offs that arise from the implementation of a POPRF.
+This section discusses the cryptographic security of our protocol, along with some suggestions and trade-offs that arise from the implementation of the OPRF variants in this document.
+Note that the syntax of the POPRF variant is different from that of the OPRF and POPRF variants since it admits an additional public input, but the same security considerations apply.

 ## Security Properties {#properties}

-The security properties of a POPRF protocol with functionality y = F(k, x, t) include those of a standard PRF.
+The security properties of an OPRF protocol with functionality y = F(k, x) include those of a standard PRF.
 Specifically:

-- Pseudorandomness: F is pseudorandom if the output y = F(k, x, t) on any input x is indistinguishable from uniformly sampling any element in F's range, for a random sampling of k.
+- Pseudorandomness: F is pseudorandom if the output y = F(k, x) on any input x is indistinguishable from uniformly sampling any element in F's range, for a random sampling of k.

-In other words, consider an adversary that picks inputs x from the domain of F and evaluates F on (k, x, t) (without knowledge of randomly sampled k).
-Then the output distribution F(k, x, t) is indistinguishable from the output distribution of a randomly chosen function with the same domain and range.
+In other words, consider an adversary that picks inputs x from the domain of F and evaluates F on (k, x) (without knowledge of randomly sampled k).
+Then the output distribution F(k, x) is indistinguishable from the output distribution of a randomly chosen function with the same domain and range.